ABOUT ME

 Collectors.
 Creators.
 Connoisseurs of subtlety.

-People who’ve been let down by mass-produced “luxury” and want something real.
+People who’ve been let down by mass-produced retail “luxury” and want something real.

 When you hold one of my pieces, I want you to think: